marka2g/treasure_hunt/README.md

 ## Walk Through Video
 [![<img src="zight_recording.png" width="180"/>]](https://share.zight.com/ApuPmQZW)

-_NOTE: The treasure coordinated that appear on the log have been removed and have only been placed there to test the UI._
+_NOTE: The treasure coordinates that appear on the log have been removed and have only been placed there to test the UI._

 ## Security
 1. Active Record Encryption